 With that said, there are times when having an unrealistic reverb makes sense.
 Think about pop music.
 Producers and engineers constantly push the boundaries of sound and space to create new and unusual sounds that excite listeners.
 Adding some magic with an unrealistic reverb can create a bit of extra interest for the listener.

 Pros & Cons of Convolution Reverb

-The main advantage of convolution reverbs over algorithmic reverbs is that they are far superior when it comes to recreating the physical properties of an acoustic environment.
+The main advantage of convolution reverbs over algorithmic reverbs is that they are far superior when recreating an acoustic environment’s physical properties.
 Thus, a signal played through one of these convolution reverbs will sound as if it were played in a particular environment.

 The main disadvantages of convolution reverbs are that they are CPU-Heavy and quite expensive.

 Convolution reverbs are quite complex from a computational standpoint.
 They don’t fair well when used multiple times in one session.
 Plus, for a top-of-the-line convolution reverb plug-n, such as Altiverb, you’ll end up spending a pretty penny.

 When mixing, we often combine convolution and algorithmic reverbs, as they each serve a unique purpose.
 Think of it like this:

 - Convolution Reverb: Gluing together sounds in a mix